 The ships are being built using a modular construction method.
 The hull blocks of three destroyers are being constructed at three shipyards, including ASC in Osborne, BAE Systems in Melbourne and Forgacs in Newcastle.
 The assembling, outfitting, equipment and systems installation, as well as trial activities, will be carried out at the newly opened ASC Osborne shipyard.

-A total of 31 blocks are being constructed for each ship, of which 70% are built by BAE Systems and Forgacs, and the remaining by ASC.
-ASC’s facility located north-west of Adelaide’s CBD will fabricate nine blocks for each ship.
+A total of 31 blocks are being constructed for each ship, of which 70% are built by BAE Systems and Forgacs, while the remaining are built by ASC.
+ASC’s facility, located north-west of Adelaide’s central business district (CBD), will fabricate nine blocks for each ship.
 Work is currently underway on six blocks including decking and superstructure components.

 In June 2010, AWD Alliance signed a $25m contract with Toll North to transport 66 hull blocks from Newcastle and Melbourne to Osborne Shipyard for assembly.
 BlueScope Steel has been contracted to supply 3,000t of steel required for the ship construction.